iipc/warc-specifications/guidelines/warc-implementation-guidelines/index.md

 for manifest metadata records might be proposed by the working group.

 <blockquote>
-<strong>recommendation #8:</strong> The following system should be used to record processing information at the record, container file and crawl instance level:
+<strong>Recommendation #8:</strong> The following system should be used to record processing information at the record, container file and crawl instance level:
 <table>
 <tr><th>Level of information</th><th>Location</th><th>Examples</th></tr>
 <tr><td rowspan="2">WARC record</td><td>Record headers</td><td>Reference to the request that caused the sending of the record </td></tr>